Colton Ford: Music

-In 1986, Ford moved to Los Angeles, where he joined Jon St. James' production company, performing with notable artists like Keith Sweat and Chaka Khan.
-Under the pseudonym Glenn Street, he released the single "Hardline" through On the Spot Records in 1988.
-Produced by James, the track was described as a "gritty technopop number" by Bill Coleman of Billboard.
+In 1986, Ford moved to Los Angeles, where he joined Jon St. James' production company, performing with artists such as Keith Sweat and Chaka Khan.
+Under the pseudonym Glenn Street, he released the technopop single "Hardline" through On the Spot Records in 1988.
 By 1990, he signed with Mighty Productions, leading to a collaboration with American DJ Frankie Knuckles.
-Although Ford was slated to be featured on Knuckles' 1995 album, Welcome to the Real World, the plans were scrapped due to issues at Virgin Records and Adeva ultimately replaced his role.
+Although Ford was slated to be featured on Knuckles' 1995 album, Welcome to the Real World, the plans were scrapped and Adeva ultimately took his role on the project.
 Further music deals, including one with Virgin in 1999 and another with Third Stone Records, also fell through.
 At 39 years old, believing he was no longer "label material", Ford ventured into adult films with Harper in 2001 to garner more attention for his music.
-He maintained his creative output, continuing to write and record material while unsigned.

-Ford stepped away from adult filmmaking in 2003 to release "Everything", a dance-oriented single.
-Following this, Ford collaborated with singer-songwriter Pepper MaShay on "Signed, Sealed, Delivered" (2004), a cover of Stevie Wonder's 1970 single.
-Produced by Mac Quayle, Ralphi Rosario, and Solar City, this house-influenced track was dubbed "a formula for success" by Keith Caulfield of Billboard.
+Ford returned to his music career in 2003 with the release of "Everything", a dance-oriented single.
+Following this, Ford collaborated with singer-songwriter Pepper MaShay on "Signed, Sealed, Delivered" (2004), a house-influenced cover of Stevie Wonder's 1970 single.
 The single reached number 9 on the Billboard Hot Dance Club Play chart in April 2004 and number 25 on the Hot Dance Singles Sales chart the following month.
-Ford and MaShay performed the track throughout the summer of 2004.
-"It's kind of a no brainer, a classic song that everyone loves and it's a happy up song", Ford said.
-The making of "Everything" and Ford's career shift from adult film back to music were chronicled in Christopher Long's 2005 film, Naked Fame.
-Both "Everything" and "Signed, Sealed, Delivered" were subsequently included on the soundtrack album released by Centaur Music.